dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 In this practical we add a **menu** to Energy Explorer that lets the user select which indicator to sort the countries by:

+{width: 75%}
 ![Energy Explorer menu](2c402e21e967d37bbca528118e1a2661.png)

 The menu consists of 5 items: 'Country', 'Renewable', 'Oil, Gas & Coal', 'Hydroelectric' and 'Nuclear'.
 In this practical we add a property to the state object that stores which indicator has been selected.
 When a menu item is clicked we update the state accordingly.
 We'll implement the sorting in a later practical.

 ## Overview

-A new module named `menu.js` will be added which contains an array of menu items and two functions `handleMenuClick` and `updateMenu`.
-The array of menu items looks something like:
+A new module named `menu.js` will be added which contains an array of menu items:

 ```js
 [